 When a program fails to include all four levels, it is incomplete and imbalanced.
 But when a recovery program incorporates the spiritual level along with the physical, mental, and emotional, it completes the foundation for healing and restores true balance to the individual.

-Watch The Clearing founder and CEO Joe Koelzer explain these 4 levels of holistic addiction treatment:
+What is holistic addiction treatment?
+Watch The Clearing founder and CEO Joe Koelzer explain the 4 levels:

 As you can see, a real holistic addiction treatment model integrates all four levels of our existence - the physical, the mental, the emotional, and the spiritual.

-Our experience has been that when rehab programs fail to address one or more of these elements, participants don’t fully recover.
-But when addiction recovery programs do offer holistic treatment, amazing transformations take place.
+At The Clearing, our experience has been that when rehab programs fail to address one or more of these elements, participants don’t fully recover.
+However, when addiction recovery programs do offer holistic treatment, amazing transformations take place.

 High-caliber rehab programs feature a significant amount of individualized, professional counseling hours, as well as counselors who address each component of health within the therapy sessions that they provide.